Auxilinaut/filler/README.md

-# Filler - A Phaser + TypeScript & Cordova filler game
+# Filler - A box filling game in TypeScript with Phaser & Cordova

 This game is under construction.
-So much and so quickly in fact that there may be bugs.
-Uses a [template by fractile81](https://github.com/fractile81/cordova-phaser-ts-jed).
-Below is helpful stuff that guy wrote.
+Play the latest production build of this game [here](http://filler.tk).
+This project was initialized with a [Cordova boilerplate setup by fractile81](https://github.com/fractile81/cordova-phaser-ts-jed), whose description is as follows:

 Both [Jed](https://slexaxton.github.io/Jed/) and [po2json](https://github.com/mikeedwards/po2json) have been included to assist in any internationalization (i18n) efforts.